opensauceryafrica/spl/readme.md

-# legionnft
+# legionspl

-api endpoints required by legionbe to verify nft ownership as necessary for raiding
+api endpoints required by legionbe to verify spl token ownership as necessary for raiding